GameDevHQ-Official/Monster-Management/README.md

 ### 3. Initialize Arrays

-- Initialize the arrays to store a fixed number of monsters (e.g., 5 monsters).
+- Initialize the arrays with the provided monster data.

 ### 4. Find Highest and Lowest Attribute Values